-Thanks to your partnership we’ve had another great year protecting, connecting and restoring wildlands in the Commonwealth.
-The following are a few highlights from 2022:
+Thanks to your partnership Kentucky Natural Lands Trust (KNLT) continues to protect, connect and restore wildlands in the Commonwealth.
+Here are a few highlights from 2023:

 KNLT by the numbers:

 Our conservation successes are made possible by the power of partnership.
 KNLT is very grateful for support from individual donors, foundations, and partners.
-Join our efforts by getting involved today!
+Join our movement and give today: DONATE NOW

 Stay in the know by signing up for our E-news and mailing list.